ankurthakkar007/getting_cleaning_data/README.md

 ### Author - Ankur Thakkar
 ### description of run_analysis.R script

+* Before running the script please add data with folder UCI HAR Dataset to your working directory

 * First all required librarys are loaded, here only dplyr library will be required.

 * Test data set is loaded(X_test, y_test, subject_test) - using read.table.